History and African American Studies

 B.A., History and French, summa cum laude, North Carolina State University, 2015

-Research Interests: 19th and 20th Century African American History; Carceral Studies; Black Feminist Theory; Gender and Sexuality Studies; Cultural History
+Research Interests: 19th and 20th Century African American History; Carceral Studies; Black Feminist Theory; Disability Studies; and Gender and Sexuality

-In 2020-2021, Khater is a Center for Engaged Scholarship Fellow.
+In 2020-2021, Khater was a Center for Engaged Scholarship Fellow.
+In Summer 2021, she was selected to participate in the first Global Black Feminisms Summer Lab as a part of UC-Berkeley’s Black Studies Collaboratory.
 Her dissertation research has also been funded by the Center for the Study of Race, Indigeneity, and Transnational Migration; the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition; and the Frances S. Summersell Center for the Study of the South, among others.

-In addition to scholarship, Khater is a creative writer.
-Her poetry and prose have appeared in Sukoon and Taos Journal of International Poetry & Art.
+In addition to scholarship, Khater’s poetry and prose have appeared in Sukoon and Taos Journal of International Poetry & Art.
 In 2019, she was a finalist for the Black Warrior Review fiction contest.
-She has received poetry workshop fellowships from Winter Tangerine and The Speakeasy Project.
+Her short fiction and poetry have been accepted into workshops at Tin House, Winter Tangerine, and The Speakeasy Project.